Cedric Kaze Praises Kaizer Chiefs’ ‘Unsung Hero’ for Crucial Contributions

 “He gives us balance and defensive stability,” said Ben Youssef.
 “He’s the only player who’s played every match for the full 90 minutes this season.
 He’s without a doubt one of our key figures.”

-Kaze also drew comparisons to Yusuf Maart, now with SV Ried in Austria, who faced similar scrutiny last season despite playing a vital role in Chiefs’ Nedbank Cup triumph.
+Kaze also drew comparisons to Yusuf Maart, who joined SV Ried in Austria this summer, who also faced similar backlash last season despite playing a vital role in Chiefs’ Nedbank Cup win.

 Source: Briefly News